SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![sqlexpress.png][img12]

-The objective of the test was to verify that SQL Express 2016 that is normally used as a Travel DB for CRM clients also can be used as the main DB for the CRM clients.
-DB Compatibility test for SuperOffice version 8.0 SR2 [Win,Web, CS) was carried out.
-Please note that this database version have limitations and may not suite your needs.
-Report made July 29th 2016.
+The objective of the test was to verify that SQL Express 2016m which is normally used as a Travel DB for CRM clients, also can be used as the main DB for the CRM clients.
+DB Compatibility test for SuperOffice version 8.0 SR2 [Win, Web, CS) was carried out.
+Please note that this database version has limitations and may not suit your needs.
+The report was made on July 29th 2016.

 [Report (\*.xlsx)][13]